monopole/mdrip/internal/parsren/README.md

   * https://github.com/yuin/goldmark
   * https://github.com/gomarkdown/markdown

-Some code was written to allow picking either of these at runtime via a flag.

-The  `MdParserRenderer` interface was defined, an `mdrip`-specific interface.
-Then one just slaps an adapter over the two packages.
+The  `MdParserRenderer` interface was defined - an `mdrip`-specific interface.
+The idea was to slap an adapter over each of these two packages allowing them to implement this interface.
+Then provide an `mdrip` command line flag to pick one of the two implementations at run time and inject it.

 Work began on adapting `gomarkdown/markdown` to the interface, but paused when it became clear that `yuin/goldmark` was working fine.
-Keeping this arrangement for a while, just in case it becomes desirable to try gomarkdown again.
+Keeping this arrangement for a while, just in case it becomes desirable to try `gomarkdown/markdown` again.